-What is a guardian monitoring system and how does this work with a barrier pump?
+What is a Guardian Monitoring System and how does this work with a Barrier Pump?

-A Guardian is a unique monitoring and energy conservation device designed and sold by Tapflo.
-The Guardian unit, when fitted to a Barrier Pump, is used to monitor the pressure between the primary and back up diaphragms.
-In the case of the primary diaphragm rupturing, the Guardian System will detect a pressure change between the two diaphragms and cut the air supply to the pump; this contains the media within the pump and stops any potentially hazardous product being exposed to the environment.
+Our Guardian System is a unique monitoring and energy conservation device designed and sold by Tapflo.
+The Guardian Unit, when fitted to a Barrier Pump, is used to monitor the pressure between the primary and back up diaphragms.
+In the case of the primary diaphragm rupturing, the Guardian System will detect a pressure change between the two diaphragms and cut the air supply to the pump; this contains the media within the pump and stops any potentially hazardous product from being exposed to the environment.
 The Guardian unit can also be set up to an alarm to the operator at the time of rupture, either with an audible alarm or by giving a signal to a PLC.

 What are the reasons for purchasing a pump with Barrier Protection over a standard pump?